SilvesterDev/Kill-the-monster/README.md

-In Kill The Monster you get to choose between 3 different monsters: A mummy(easy), Frankenstein(medium) or A dragon(hard)!
+In Kill The Monster you get to choose between 3 different monsters: A mummy(easy), Frankenstein(medium) or a dragon(hard)!
 Can you kill it?
 Play now to find out!